Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 > - With further coding knowledge I would like to be able to add a trip booking system to the site.
 > - Scale the site further by adding additional locations.
 > - Scale the site further by adding multiple viewpoints at each location.
+> - Scale the site further by adding fully functioning social media sites linked to the footer icons, containing additional information, reviews and photographs.

 ---